 - More thorough LCD: has a rear screen with a higher resolution (1440k dots).

-- With a swivel screen for unusual angles in either portrait or landscape orientation, the LCD is more adaptable.
+- The LCD is more adaptable with a swivel screen for unusual angles in either portrait or landscape orientation.

 - Fewer buttons to click: has a touchscreen to make shooting and handling adjustments easier.

 - Possibilities for selfies are improved by an articulated screen that you can turn to face the front.

 - Faster burst: Shoots more frequently (10 flaps per second) to catch the crucial moment.